PAGE CONTENTS

 System Architecture

-Module 1: Mobile network secure communication
+Module 1: Mobile Network Secure Communication

-• Secure roaming mechanisms
+• Support secure roaming mechanisms

-Module 2: PQC and lightweight for resource-constraint devices
+Module 2: PQC and Lightweight for resource-constraint devices

-Module 3: PQC and lightweight encryption for satellites
+Module 3: PQC and Lightweight encryption for satellites

-Module 4: PQC and lightweight encryption for application servers
+Module 4: PQC and Lightweight encryption for application servers

-Module 5: Vulnerability monitoring
+Module 5: Vulnerability Monitoring

 Plan